 Other snackmakers are likely to follow suit.
 This change comes three years after Frito-Lay removed trans fats from its products.

 Saturated fat in Lay's Classic chips will be reduced by as much as 66 percent by the change.
-Chips made with sunflower oil have already been available in
+Chips made with sunflower oil have already been available in Canada for a year.

 Nutritionists, however, say that even with the change, the potato chips are still unhealthy when compared with fruits and vegetables.